 Pupils with special educational needs and disabilities are able to engage in all school activities alongside their peers.
 Pupils will be encouraged with lots of positive praise.
 Lessons and Prep are differentiated.
 There are teaching assistants who help children who need additional support with their learning on an individual basis.

-Pupils who have been assessed and have been recommended further action will be noted in the Learning Support Register, which is updated regularly through the iSams Register module.
-Access to the Register is therefore available to all members of staff.
+Pupils who have been assessed and have been recommended further action will be noted in the Learning Support Register, which is updated regularly.
+Access to the register is given to all members of staff.
 In addition, the Head of Learning support circulates one-page summaries of the additional needs in each year group.
 These have hyperlinks to sources of additional information on specific children.
 They are also accompanied by guidance on how to support children with Dyslexia and/or Working Memory and Processing speed deficits.